Available on October 1

-Rutgers University was recently awarded $27 million from the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act to assist students who are experiencing financial hardships due to the impact of the COVID-19 pandemic.
+Rutgers University was recently awarded funds from the federal Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act and from the New Jersey Pandemic Relief Fund (NJPRF) to assist students who are experiencing financial hardships due to the impact of the COVID-19 pandemic.
 The Office of Financial Aid will be evaluating student eligibility for this funding via the COVID-19 Emergency Assistance Application.
 These emergency funds are limited and restricted to one appeal at this time.
-Funding is not guaranteed and will be granted in order of receipt and based on documented financial need.
+Funding is not guaranteed and will be granted in order of receipt of application and based on documented financial need.

-All students who have filed a FAFSA for the 2020-2021 academic year and are eligible for Title IV aid will be eligible to complete the COVID-19 Emergency Assistance Application.
-Pearson students are not eligible.
-At this time, the application period has now closed.
-If you require additional assistance, click here to view alternative options for funding your education at Rutgers University.
+Students who are eligible to apply for emergency assistance under the CRRSA Act or NJPRF will receive an email with a link to the COVID-19 Emergency Assistance Application.
+If you are not deemed eligible or require additional assistance, click here to view alternative options for funding your education at Rutgers University.

 Once you have completed the COVID-19 Emergency Assistance Application, please allow 14 business days for your appeal to be reviewed.
 You will be contacted via email once your appeal status has been determined.